 In reality, the word theism does not mean one possesses God-belief.
 Of course, if one is a theist, he does have belief in God; but he is saying much more than that.
 He is making a claim not about himself primarily but about reality.
 He is saying “I have God belief because I believe the statement 'A god of some sort exists' is an accurate description of reality."

 In the Greek language, to put an a in front of a term was to negate that term.
 Thus, if the term “A god of some sort exists” is what theism affirms, then atheism affirms that no being exists that can accurately be called god.
 Keep in mind that at this point we are not talking about Christian theism but just theism.
 A Hindu or a Muslim or a Mormon would be considered in the group of theists.

 A problem with the statement that atheism means one simply lacks God belief is as follows.
 Suppose for the sake of argument that God does exist.
-If that is the case, then that means the proposition, “a god of some sort exists,” as stated by theism is true.
+If that is the case, then that means the proposition “a god of some sort exists” as stated by theism is true.
 Suppose that there is an atheist who denies that any god exists.
-At this point he says that he is an atheist and by that he means he lacks god-belief.
+At this point, he says he is an atheist, and by that, he means he lacks god-belief.

 When the atheist tries to give this definition, don’t fall for it or else you’ll just be discussing personal psychology all day.
 Instead, give an argument like the one above and don’t settle for anything other than a real reply to the argument.
 While you must give reasons why you believe theism is true, make sure the atheist gives reasons why he thinks atheism is true.
 Only then can there be a real discussion.